“He’s not in here either!”

 “We regret to inform you that we could not locate Maester Kenian.”

 “I see.”
 He snapped his fingers in the general direction of one of the hangar workers.
 The nearest one approached and bowed.
 “See to the requisitioning of a replacement.”

 “Sir, would you like us to pass the news on to Maester Aenek?” the scout continued.

 “No, I’ll see to it myself.
 You’re dismissed.”

 The scouts bowed again as he walked away.
-He stopped at a comm panel on the wall, sending a short text message to the members of his inner circle, instructing them to meet him in the temple.
+He stopped at a comm panel on the wall, sending a brief text message to his maesters, instructing them to meet him in the temple.
 He signed off and made his way to the bottom level of the complex.
 His followers bowed as he passed, but he paid them no mind.
 He had far more pressing concerns.